 The TBTT Information Count subfield[CID 2012] contains the number of TBTT Information fields that are included in the Neighbor AP Information field.
 The TBTT Information Count subfield value is nonzero.

 The TBTT Information Length subfield[CID 2012] contains the length in octets of each TBTT Information field included in the Neighbor AP Information field.
-When the value of TBTT Information Length is 1, the TBTT Information field contains the TBTT Offset subfield.
-When the value of TBTT Information Length is 7, the TBTT Information field contains the TBTT Offset and the BSSID subfields.
-Other values are reserved.
+Table 8-<ANA> shows the possible values for length of the TBTT Information field and the sub-fields present for each values.

+Table 8-<ANA>: TBTT Information Length